District Lot 2966, Except Part in Red on Plan A448 & Plan H8060, Land District 25, Kamloops Division of Yale

 The North Thompson River Valley is located in the southeast region of British Columbia, beginning just north of Kamloops, and following Highway 5 to Valemount in the north.
 This region includes Wells Gray Provincial Park.
 The North Thompson River Valley is about 360 to 675 kilometres east of Vancouver, and is, under good driving conditions, about a four to eight hour drive by car from the Lower Mainland.

 The Northern Thompson River Valley is a sparsely populated area boasting spectacular scenery.
 The glacier-fed North Thompson and Clearwater Rivers snake their way through vast cedar, fir, juniper, and spruce forests.
-While the southern part of this area is still recovering from the devastating forest fires of 2003, the rebirth of the area around Barriere is almost as amazing as the areas left untouched.
 As you make your way up past Avola, you enter the majestic Cariboo Mountains, in which alpine lakes and crystal creeks are scattered through mountaintop meadows.
 The communities here, with a few exceptions, are tiny, but all are friendly and willing to lend a hand or offer advice.

 For the most part, this region is relatively dry, with long cold winters and short summers of moderately warm days and cool evenings.
 However, the area surrounding Blue River can receive heavy snowfalls, up to four metres in a season.
 Temperatures can range from -30 degrees celsius in the winter at Valemount in the Cariboo Mountains to 19 degrees celsius in the summer around Clearwater and Barriere.